Sandra Bullock, 'Gravity' rocket past 'Carrie' to win box office

 The animated movie "Cloudy with a Chance of Meatballs 2" took the no. 4 spot this week, with ticket sales of $10.1 million, pushing the Sony-produced film past $93 million in its fourth weekend in movie theaters.

-"Gravity" was released by Warner Bros., a unit of Time Warner Inc. Sony Corp's movie studio released "Captain Phillips," "Carrie" and "Cloudy 2."
-"The Fifth Estate" was released by Walt Disney's Touchstone label.
+"Gravity" was released by Warner Bros., a unit of Time Warner Inc (TWX.N).
+Sony Corp's (6758.T) (SNE.N) movie studio released "Captain Phillips," "Carrie" and "Cloudy 2."
+"The Fifth Estate" was released by Walt Disney's (DIS.N) Touchstone label.
 "Escape Plan.
-Was released by "Lionsgate."
+Was released by "Lionsgate LGF.N."

 (Reporting by Ronald Grover and Andrea Burzynski; Editing by Sandra Maler)